SABGla/SABGla.github.io/README.md

 Please use either git command controls to push your changes or use the Web IDE here in Gitlab.
 This way, we can keep track of changes, and approve merge requests.
 In case you have questions, email gozel.shakeri@glasgow.ac.uk.

+## *** Attention ***

+Do not add any personal / sensitive / classified information in this GitLab repository!
+All the information here is public on the MIG server.

 ## Adding

 ### Members To GitLab